Option

 }

-The 'std::option' module is implicitly imported in every module, and you don't need to add an import.
+The 'std::option' module is implicitly imported in every module, so you don't need to add an explicit import.

-Option type has two variants: Some and None.
-Some variant contains a value and None variant represents the absence of a value.
-The Option type is used to represent the absence of a value in a type-safe way, and it is used to avoid the need for empty or undefined values.
+The Option type has two variants: Some and None.
+The Some variant contains a value, while the None variant represents the absence of a value.
+The Option type is used to represent the absence of a value in a type-safe way, avoiding the need for empty or undefined values.

 In Practice